9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 print("My name is" + " " + "John" + " " + "Doe")
 ```

-The above code is a Python statement that concatenates multiple pieces of text to form a longer sentence, which is then displayed on the screen.
+The above code is a Python statement that ==concatenates== multiple pieces of text to form a longer sentence, which is then displayed on the screen.

 > [!info] Concatenation
 > In Python, concatenation is the process of combining multiple pieces of text or data together to form a single piece of text or data.
 In the context of text, concatenation involves joining two or more pieces of text into one longer piece of text.